9 December 2024

 (These women went and enticed her out to carol with them about the church.
 Beune ordained their caroling; Gerlew wrote what they should sing: this is the carol that they sung, as told in the Latin tongue.)

 These early uses were not, however, particularly associated with Christmas.
-That association began in the beginning the sixteenth century.
-Court records tell us that Elizabeth of York, wife of Henry VII spent in 1502:
+That association began in the early sixteenth century.
+Court financial records tell us that Elizabeth of York, wife of Henry VII, spent in December 1502:

-Item to Cornishe for setting of a carralle upon Cristmas day.
+It[e]m to Cornishe for setting of a carralle upon Cristmas day in reward . . . xiij s, iiij d.

 And the early English printer Wynkyn de Worde published a book in 1521 titled Christmasse Carolles.
-And over time, this association grew stronger, driving out carols and caroling at other seasons.
+Unfortunately, only an incomplete copy of this book survives, containing just two carols relating to hunting and bringing the game into the Christmas feast.
+So we don’t know what other Christmas songs might have been included.
+But over time, this association of carols with Christmas grew stronger, eventually driving out carols and caroling at other seasons.

 The early use of the word to mean a ring dance also gives us another modern word, the library carrel.
 The use of carol to refer to a ring or enclosure also dates to the early fourteenth century.
 Robert Mannyng, whose Handlyng Synne is quoted above, also used the word in his Chronicle to refer to Stonehenge.
 And there are numerous medieval glosses of the Latin pluteus with the word carol.
-In classical Latin a pluteus is a shed or enclosure, particularly one used during a siege to protect the soldiers, but in medieval Latin had also come to refer to a monk’s work cubicle.
+In classical Latin a pluteus is a shed or enclosure, particularly one used during a siege to protect the soldiers, but in medieval Latin had also come to refer to a monk’s work space (the medieval equivalent of the modern cubicle).
+We see the Latin carola used to refer to a monk’s “cubicle” in the thirteenth-century Customary of Saint Peter, Westminster:

 The corral for animals is also ultimately from the same Indo-European root, but that particular modern English word comes to us from Spanish America in the late sixteenth century.